Quick Picks

 Ignoring lifecycle automation — Manual provisioning and deprovisioning is a breach waiting to happen.
 Former employees with active accounts are how most insider breaches start.

-Over-engineering for your size - A 20-person startup does not need Okta Enterprise.
-Auth0 Free + Bitwarden covers you until you hit 50+ employees or enterprise compliance requirements.
+Over-engineering for your size — A 20-person startup does not need Okta Enterprise.
+Auth0 Free and Bitwarden covers you until you hit 50+ employees or enterprise compliance requirements.

 Skipping the migration plan — Moving from legacy auth takes 2-6 months.
 Budget for parallel running, employee training, and edge cases.
 Rushed IAM migrations cause outages.